 Instant Pot fandom grew, then, in the summer of 2016, it was listed at 30 percent off as Amazon’s Deal of the Day.
 The Instant Pot erupted — the official Facebook community group (which is a beacon of light in an otherwise deeply cynical internet) has since ballooned to 1.4 million members and Instant Pot cookbooks seized two of the top five best-selling cookbooks in 2017.
 Gear Patrol and other such publications praised it for its might and simplicity, and named it among the best products of the year.

 So when Instant Pot announced a new model at this year’s International Home + Housewares Show, there was a fair amount of excitement.
 The Instant Pot Max promises more than any of its predecessors — more replaced appliances, more power, more technology, more room for creativity.
-We received a pre-release model to poke, prod, test and ultimately decipher whether the Max, which will launch as Instant Pot’s priciest option in August, is the smartest way to begin your Instant Pot fandom.
+We received a pre-release model to poke, prod, test and ultimately decipher whether the Max, now Instant Pot’s priciest option, is the smartest way to begin your own Instant Pot fandom.